LadipoOluwaseun/ECE434/hw04/README.md

 1. LEDtoggle.c

-	This file was created to operate an led lightwith the use of nmap and gpio manipulation.
+	This file was created to operate an led light with the use of nmap and gpio manipulation.

+## Prof. Yoder's comments

+Good start.
+How fast would it toggle?
+Good to see you LCD display working.
+More points once you've documented it.

+Late: -2
+Grade:  2/10